vmware-archive/PivotalCloudCache-Workshop/04_enable_lookaside_caching.md

 ## Look-aside caching

 #### Step 1: @EnableGemfireCaching annotation enables spring caching backed by PCC.
-This enables @Cachable annotation to presist the service response into the cache seamlessly
+This enables @Cachable annotation to persist the service response into the cache seamlessly

 ```
 ...